No business income during the lockdowns?

 Contacting your business insurers.

-HBG Advisory have many company directors concerned about their insurers not providing cover for the effects of the Coronavirus COVID-19 pandemic.
+HBG Advisory have many company directors concerned their insurers do not cover the effects of the Coronavirus COVID-19 pandemic.

-Following the publication of the Supreme Court judgment in the ‘business interruption insurance test case‘ on January 15th 2021, therefore:
+Following the Supreme Court judgment in the ‘business interruption insurance test case‘ on January 15th 2021, therefore:

-- Contact your insurance broker to make sure that you have a valid claim.
+- Contact your insurance broker to make sure you have a valid claim.

 - Your insurer should have contacted you if you have an ongoing claim or complaint against a policy affected by the test case.